Organic Manuring as a method of replenishing soil nutrients

 (vii) It prevents erosion because it improves the structure of the soil and reduces the speed of the run-off

-(viii) Organic matter increases water-holding capacity of soil.
+(viii) Organic matter increases the water-holding capacity of the soil.

 (ix) It increases the rate of water percolation through clay soil

-(x) It increases the activities of soil micro-organism
+(x) It increases the activities of soil micro-organisms

 (xi) It improves the aeration of the soil